-- 15.1 DFE will reserve the right to require an explanation where the funding the College has retained as our management fee for a subcontract exceeds 20% of the overall contract but offers little value. - 15.2 For the avoidance of doubt, all DFE funded provisions, including enrichment, employment, and pastoral (EEP) activity are a funded part of a study programme or T Level.
-Any provision that is provided by a third party is deemed as a subcontractor. - 15.3 Where T Level providers are passing T Level Industry Placement Employer Incentive payments on to employers this ended in the year 2021/22.
-The College must complete and upload the employer declaration to the digital tool capturing this information but does not need to also account for these in the subcontractor declaration.
-This funding is not included as part of the programme funding allocated for T Levels. - 15.4 Controls over students, tutors, and provision The College must be able to demonstrate that we exercise all the following key controls: - Enrol or reject learners as we would do if the learners were to be taught on our site. - A learning agreement, signed by the learners at the time of enrolment; the agreement must reflect the outcome of initial guidance and assessment for an individual student and set out their study programme and any learning support to be provided. - Learners' eligibility for DFE funding is confirmed through an enrolment form and/or learning agreement, which must include our name and our logo, signed at the start of their programme. - A learning programme and its means of delivery have been clearly specified by the College. - There are arrangements for assessing the progress of individual learners. - There are procedures for the College to regularly monitor the delivery of programmes provided. - 15.5 Subcontractors with contracts with multiple institutions.
+DFE will reserve the right to require an explanation where the funding the College has retained as our management fee for a subcontract exceeds 20% of the overall contract but offers little value.

+For the avoidance of doubt, all DFE funded provisions, including enrichment, employment, and pastoral (EEP) activity are a funded part of a study programme or T Level.
+Any provision that is provided by a third party is deemed as a subcontractor.

+Controls over students, tutors, and provision - The College must be able to demonstrate that we exercise all the following key controls:

+- Enrol or reject learners as we would do if the learners were to be taught on our site. - A learning agreement, signed by the learners at the time of enrolment; the agreement must reflect the outcome of initial guidance and assessment for an individual student and set out their study programme and any learning support to be provided. - Learners' eligibility for DFE funding is confirmed through an enrolment form and/or learning agreement, which must include our name and our logo, signed at the start of their programme. - A learning programme and its means of delivery have been clearly specified by the College. - There are arrangements for assessing the progress of individual learners. - There are procedures for the College to regularly monitor the delivery of programmes provided.

+Subcontractors with contracts with multiple institutions.
 The College must establish whether any of our subcontractors work with other directly funded DFE lead providers.
 This is to ensure that the college is the only provider that is claiming DFE funding for our learners.
-Learners must not be enrolled at more than one directly funded DFE provider. - 15.6 If learners are attending several different directly funded providers for different components of their programme of study, the lead provider must record all the components and indicate on the ILR which elements are delivered via subcontracting.
-(There is an exception to this when a learner is enrolled on a Diploma in Sporting Excellence in addition to their main study programme.) - 15.7 Distance subcontracted delivery.
-Only in exceptional circumstances should the college make subcontracting arrangements for delivery outside their normal recruitment area.
+Learners must not be enrolled at more than one directly funded DFE provider.
+All individual learners must have the correct unique learner number recorded.

+If learners are attending several different directly funded providers for different components of their programme of study, the lead provider must record all the components and indicate on the ILR which elements are delivered via subcontracting.
+(There is an exception to this when a learner is enrolled on a Diploma in Sporting Excellence in addition to their main study programme.)

+Distance subcontracted delivery.
+Only in exceptional circumstances should the College make subcontracting arrangements for delivery outside their normal recruitment area.
 The College will seek approval to continue with or embark on new arrangements for distance subcontracting.
-If the college is subcontracting at a distance, the College must ensure the same level of monitoring, management, control, and safeguarding of learners. - 15.8 Whole programme subcontracting.
-The College must seek approval to continue with or embark on new arrangements for the whole programme subcontracting. - 15.9 The College must not enter into a subcontract agreement with special schools for whole or partial provision where students are 19-25 years old.
+If the College is subcontracting at a distance, the College must ensure the same level of monitoring, management, control, and safeguarding of learners.
+The DFE expects to receive the information at least 12 weeks prior to the start of delivery for any new requests.
+Approval to continue with existing arrangements should be sent to the department by 30 April of each funding year.

+Whole programme subcontracting.
+The College must seek approval to continue with or embark on new arrangements for the whole programme subcontracting.
+The DFE expects to receive the information at least 12 weeks prior to the start of delivery for any new requests.
+Approval to continue with existing arrangements should be sent to the department by 30 April of each funding year.

+The College must not enter into a subcontract agreement with special schools for whole or partial provision where students are 19-25 years old.